ic-labs/django-icekit/docs/architecture/conventions.rst

 easy extension.

-This section gives an overview of conventions to follow when using and extending ICEkit.
+This section gives an overview of conventions to follow when using and extending the CMS.

 Template contexts
 -----------------

-In ICEkit contents that render templates, there is a convention of naming the primary content object ``page`` in the template context.
+In ICEkit contents models  that render templates, there is a convention of naming the primary content object ``page`` in the template context.
 Thus, in an Article view, the template context is populated with the context ``{'page': article}``.
 Similarly in Event models, the context variable ``page`` is the event to be rendered.